fbpx

 FWAVE + FORTIFIED

-FWAVE is officially FORTIFIED.
+FWAVE is now FORTIFIED.
 Engineered for extreme weather.
 Designed for peace of mind.
-FWAVE’s FORTIFIED certification means your roof meets the highest industry standards for resilience against wind, hail, and severe storms.
-Its innovative design not only stands up to extreme weather—it helps lower long-term maintenance costs and may even qualify you for insurance discounts.
-When the forecast turns fierce, you can rest easy knowing your roof was built to last.
+Using FWAVE’s FORTIFIED-compliant products can help you meet the highest standards for resilience against wind, hail, and severe storms.
+FORTIFIED’s innovative design – especially when combined with FWAVE’s compliant products – not only stands up to extreme weather-it helps lower long-term maintenance costs and may even qualify you for insurance discounts.

 What is a FORTIFIED roof?